International Students are a Key Part of Canada's Future

 - The IRCC also offers the Student Direct Stream (SDS), an expedited study permit pathway to residents of 14 countries, the largest of which are India, China, the Philippines, Pakistan, Vietnam, Morocco, Senegal, Brazil, Columbia, and Peru.

-- Immigration, Refugees and Citizenship Canada (IRCC) releases data on a monthly basis of new study permits that take effect.
-These are new students arriving in Canada as well as foreign nationals already living in Canada who successfully obtain a study permit.
+- Immigration, Refugees and Citizenship Canada (IRCC) releases data every month of new study permits that take effect.
+These are new students arriving in Canada and foreign nationals already living in Canada who successfully obtain a study permit.

 - In 2021, 450,000 new study permits took effect in Canada, breaking the previous all-time record set in 2019.